samakins672/magic_esim/payment_gateway.md

 * **Credentials** – Requires `COINPAYMENTS_PUBLIC_KEY`, `COINPAYMENTS_PRIVATE_KEY`, and `COINPAYMENTS_IPN_URL`.
 Ensure the IPN route is exposed publicly so CoinPayments can push status updates.【F:magic_esim/settings.py†L239-L256】
 * **Status mapping** – CoinPayments returns descriptive strings (`Waiting for buyer funds...`, `Cancelled / Timed Out`, etc.) that are translated into platform statuses inside the views.
 Preserve these mappings when refactoring to avoid misreporting payment success.【F:billing/views.py†L131-L197】

-### 5.2 TapPayments
+### 5.2 HyperPay MPGS
-* **REST integration** – Charges are created via REST calls to `TAP_API_BASE_URL` with bearer auth.
-Responses supply a hosted `transaction.url` and an expiry window used to populate `expiry_datetime`.【F:billing/utils.py†L200-L251】
+* **Checkout sessions** – Hosted checkout links are generated via the MPGS REST API and require Basic authentication using `merchant.<ID>` credentials.
+The helper returns a session ID along with a prebuilt redirect URL and calculated expiry timestamp.【F:billing/utils.py†L200-L289】
-* **Status polling** – Tap statuses such as `CAPTURED`, `INITIATED`, and `PENDING` are mapped to the three canonical states.
-Adjust mapping logic if Tap introduces new status codes.【F:billing/views.py†L84-L168】
+* **Status polling** – Order status codes such as `CAPTURED`, `APPROVED`, or `PENDING` are normalized within the API views so they map cleanly onto the platform’s canonical states.【F:billing/views.py†L84-L197】
-* **Redirect flow** – Checkout completion relies on the customer returning to `TAP_REDIRECT_URL`, which should point to `/api/payments/status/check/` so the status endpoint can finalize the payment before redirecting back to `/orders/`.【F:billing/utils.py†L213-L237】【F:billing/views.py†L84-L168】
+* **Redirect flow** – Customers complete payment on the MPGS hosted page and the platform polls `/api/payments/status/<ref_id>/` to reconcile state after the redirect.【F:billing/views.py†L84-L197】

 ## 6. Developer Checklist